Severus Snape: Reception

 The secretive attitude and gradual unfolding of Snape's character was broadly admired, with Stephen Fry, narrator of the UK audiobooks, saying in 2003: "Most characters like Snape are hard to love but there is a sort of ambiguity—you can't quite decide—something sad about him—lonely and it's fascinating when you think he's going to be the evil one..., then slowly you get this idea he's not so bad after all."
 David Yates, who directed the final four films of the series, also expressed his views on the character, saying: "A character like Snape, where you're not really sure if he's a good guy or a bad guy, that gives you a latent tension...
 I think the coolest thing you can do with an audience is deny them a little bit of information."
 Rowling herself described Snape as "a gift of a character".
-Despite being less than kind, Snape quickly gained popularity within fandom to a level that surprised Rowling herself.
+Despite being less than kind, Snape quickly gained popularity within the fandom to a level that surprised Rowling herself, with infatuated fans admiring him and some even deifying him.
 Joyce Millman suggests in her essay "To Sir with Love" in the book Mapping the World of Harry Potter, that Snape is derived from a tradition of Byronic heroes such as Wuthering Heights Heathcliff.

 Jenny Sawyer from The Christian Science Monitor commented on the character's development in the series.
 She claimed that Snape is the only protagonist who genuinely has a choice to make and who struggles to do the right thing, hence the only one to face a "compelling inner crisis".
 She believed the popularity of the character is due to the moral journey and inner conflict that Snape undergoes within the series, as it is the hero's struggle and costly redemption that really matter: "[Snape's] character ached for resolution.
 And it is precisely this need for resolution—our desire to know the real Snape and to understand his choices—that makes him the most compelling character in the Potter epic."